 - Causes High blood pressure

 - Increase the risk of developing diabetes

 - Damage the kidneys

-Cholesterol is formed by the liver and is transported by lipoproteins to other parts of the body.
-LDL-C or bad cholesterol levels rise owing to genetic and other factors which result in a buildup of fat in your arteries.
+Cholesterol is formed by the liver and transported by lipoproteins to other body parts.
+LDL-C or bad cholesterol levels rise due to genetic and other factors, resulting in fat buildup in your arteries.
 These blocked arteries hamper the blood flow resulting in cardiovascular risks.
-It also results in thrombus and embolus formation which results in heart failure, stroke, ischemia, and other fatal conditions.
+It also results in thrombus and embolus formation, which results in heart failure, stroke, ischemia, and other fatal conditions.

-Exercise, dietary control, weight loss, and other healthy habits can help reduce cholesterol levels naturally apart from using conventional medicines.
+Exercise, dietary control, weight loss, and other healthy habits can help reduce cholesterol levels naturally, apart from conventional medicines.

 1. What is a normal cholesterol level?